 - Promote systemic change to Canadian public policies impacting on youth homelessness

-The program has two main components: Local Community Engagement and Systemic Public Policy Change.
+The program has two main components: Building Local Capacity and Systemic Public Policy Change.

-This component of the five-year program is focused on a project to build the capacity of two communities per year to effectively respond to youth homelessness.
-Beginning with Kamloops and Kingston in 2013, the program will help communities assess local needs and identify the resources they need to prevent, reduce and end youth homelessness.
-The program will assist participating communities in planning and implementing core strategies to defeat youth homelessness.
-It will provide local communities with resources that encourage community exchanges, training and the sharing of promising practices locally and nationally.
+This component is focused on supporting two small or medium sized communities per year to effectively respond to youth homelessness.
+The program supports communities to assess local needs and identify the resources they need to develop plans to prevent, reduce and end youth homelessness.
+It will provide local communities with resources that encourage community exchanges, training, link them with other communities and resources and the sharing of promising practices locally and nationally.
 Lessons learned each year will be combined with program partners’ existing experience to equip a growing network of communities with templates, tools and resources for community action to end youth homelessness.

 Systemic Change to Public Policies on Youth Homelessness

-The public, local communities, all levels of government and the business sector have a role to play in ending youth homelessness.
-Municipal, regional, provincial/territorial and federal governments have a responsibility to take leadership on this issue.
-The existing patchwork of policies and programs across the country for youth experiencing homelessness is a barrier to adequately housing youth in Canada.
-Any young person must be able to access safe, secure, appropriate and adequate housing.
+All levels of government, the community and the corporate sector all have a role to play in ending youth homelessness.
+Municipal, regional, provincial/territorial and federal governments have a responsibility to provide leadership on this issue.
+The existing patchwork of policies and programs across the country for youth experiencing homelessness is a barrier to preventing, reducing and ending youth homelessness and to adequately house youth in Canada.
+Young people must be able to access safe, secure, appropriate and adequate housing.

-For example, the federal government has no policy framework on youth homelessness, despite the distinct causes of and solutions to the problem.
-Existing systems – including the child welfare, mental health, criminal justice systems and others – must be transformed and integrated to prevent, reduce and end youth homelessness.
+Currently the federal government has no policy framework on youth homelessness, despite the distinct causes of and solutions to the problem.
+Existing systems – including child welfare, mental health, criminal justice systems, and others – must be transformed and integrated to prevent, reduce and end youth homelessness.
 These systems need to work together to provide effective and seamless supports.
-A review of existing programs and policies through a “youth lens” can help to eliminate service gaps and unintended consequences.
+A review of existing programs and policies through a “youth lens” can help to eliminate service gaps.

 The National Learning Community on Youth Homelessness was founded in 2006 and is a collaborative forum working to build capacity within the youth serving sector and raise awareness of youth homelessness in Canada.
 Its member organizations work with over 14,000 homeless and at risk young people a year and represent communities from coast to coast.